christopheralcock/CV/README.md

 My longterm job experience isn't exciting, hence this career change, but from it I've become adept at getting along with people in an office environment and general soft professional skills.
 I currently liaise between departments in order to make sure over a thousand incoming Exchange Students are registered on the right modules and their records kept accurate for academic and visa-related reasons.

 In my personal life I take a lead on organising things and getting people to the right places at the right times - every year I get 30+ friends together for Christmas dinner, and they generally consider it the highlight of their years.
 I've also booked tours and sorted out accommodation and transport for bands I've played in.
-Just top, top organisational and interpersonal skills, my friend.

 #### Communication

-I’ve an English degree and used to write music reviews for various websites before the ubiquity of music streaming made descriptive and opinionated writing on music itself fairly redundant.
-I retain an ability to sum things up effectively yet thoroughly.
+I’ve an English degree and used to write music reviews for various websites, and retain an ability to sum things up effectively yet thoroughly.

 My [Medium profile from my time at Makers](https://medium.com/@christopheralcock) demonstrates this fairly well.

+I also worked at Last.fm in customer service, communicating between development teams and users, generally without technical backgrounds.

 #### Malleability